Katie Price's racy OnlyFans photos leaked

 Katie Price's OnlyFans photos have been leaked.

-Despite the leak potentially losing her revenue, Katie has loved her first few days on OnlyFans and her only regret is that she didn't join "a long, long time ago".
+Despite the leak potentially losing her revenue, Price has loved her first few days on OnlyFans and her only regret is that she didn't join "a long, long time ago".

 A source explained to The Sun Online: "Katie had been totally overwhelmed by the response.